Bahi-slh/BattleshipGame/README.md

 https://battleshipgame20220421113109.azurewebsites.net/index.html

 Requirements to run Battleship Game:

-Visual Studio (.Net Core 3.1 and C# installed)
-A web browser
+Visual Studio (.Net Core 3.1 and C# installed), A web browser

 Game rules:

 The goal is to implement a Battleship state-tracker for a single player that must support the following logic:
 ● Create a board
 ● Add a battleship to the board